KennaSecurity/toolkit/README.md

 The Kenna toolkit is a set of functions for data and api manipulation around the the Kenna Security Vulnerability Management platform.
 It's organized into 'tasks' - units of functionality that can be called and interacted with from the Docker or Podman command line.

+All the code samples in this GitHub repository are offered “as is” and include no warranty of any kind.
+Use them at your own risk.
+In no event will Kenna be liable to end user or any other party for damages of any kind arising from the use of these samples.

 USAGE:
 ======